 We can expect at least one more season after this, then, though there has been speculation that there will be six seasons in total before the TV show is done and dusted.

 Regardless, it sounds like principal photography on season 4 might be done in the immediate future.
 As Levy tells Collider in another article, Stranger Things 4 is "not quite done filming, but imminently", which means we should see the cast and crew posting wrap photographs on social media soon.
 Keep your eyes peeled.

 Stranger Things season 4 trailer: is there one?

 Yes, but they're only teaser trailers.
-You can watch the other two videos below (the first is the teaser trailer above), one of which confirms the survival of one key character from season 3:
+You can watch the other three videos below (the first is the teaser trailer above), one of which confirms the survival of one key character from season 3:

 A welcome gift on Valentine's Day?
 Stranger Things have happened. pic.twitter.com/6bUFvnyrjYFebruary 14, 2020

 As the above teaser reveals, Hopper survived the events of season 3.
 His fate was unknown after he convinced Joyce Byers (Winona Ryder) to cause the Russians' machine – which opened a gate to the Upside Down – to self-destruct, despite Hopper being trapped inside.

 However, fans had speculated that Hopper didn't die in the blast.
 When two Russian soldiers said "the American" shouldn't be fed to a captive Demogorgon in a mid-credits teaser, fans thought they knew who the soldiers were referring to.
 It could only be one man: Hopper, and the teaser above confirmed as much.